1. Create a Python virtual environment

 .

-Alternatively, you can clone our worker-template repository to quickly build a Docker image and push it to your container registry for a faster start.
+Alternatively, you can clone our worker-basic repository to quickly build a Docker image and push it to your container registry for a faster start.

 Now that you've pushed your container registry, you're ready to deploy your Serverless Endpoint to RunPod.